What is Arsenal Yards?

 Will The Arsenal Project be closing?

 The mall will not be closing.
-The two original Arsenal buildings will remain open and operating, including Marshalls and the food court.
-Eventually these two buildings will be renovated.
+Marshalls, Gap Outlet, Ann Taylor, Chipotle and T-Mobile will remain open.
 The middle section of the mall will be removed and replaced with a new building.
+The two original red brick Arsenal buildings will be renovated.

 What retailers will remain open?